The probabilistic world: Probabilistic time

 We define the expectation value $\langle A \rangle$ of an observable by the basic relation of classical statistics

 This includes ``composite observables'', as the classical correlation function $\langle A B \rangle_{cl}$,

+Even though properly speaking the relation~\eqref{eq:OP2} is only a definition one may call it the third axiom of classical statistics.
 All results of this work will be based only on the existence of observables with values $A_\tau$, the existence of a ``probability distribution'' $\{p_\tau\}$, which is the ensemble of probabilities for the states $\tau$ obeying eq.~\eqref{eq:OP1}, and the basic definition of expectation values \eqref{eq:OP2}.
 In particular, no new axioms will be introduced for quantum mechanics.
 The axioms of quantum mechanics will be \textit{derived} from the three axioms of classical statistics.

 At this stage the two axioms only postulate the existence of the basic objects of classical statistics, namely the values of observables $A_\tau$ and the probabilities $p_\tau$.
 Neither a connection between probabilities and the outcome of a series of measurements, nor an interpretation of probabilities as a lack of knowledge for deterministic systems, is assumed here.
 Probabilities are simply a basic concept for the formulation of a physical theory.
 We may later add postulates about ``ideal measurements''.
 One such postulate could be that the possible outcomes of an ideal measurement of the observable $A$ are only the values $A_\tau$ in its spectrum.
 We will often implicitly assume this postulate by calling $A_\tau$ the ``possible measurement values" of the observable $A$.
 Another postulate could be that a sequence of ``identical ideal measurements'' results in an outcome for which the mean over all measurements converges towards the expectation value $\langle A \rangle$ as the number of such measurements goes to infinity.
-We emphasize that for the structural relations developed in this work the connection to measurements is not needed.
+We emphasize that for the structural relations developed in this work the explicite connection to measurements is not needed.
 It may be added later as a ``physical interpretation'' of the structures found.

 \paragraph*{Weight distribution}

 It is often convenient to cast the probabilistic information into a ``weight function'' or ``weight distribution''.
 For classical statistics the weights $w_\tau$ for the states $\tau$ are positive real numbers,